 Off-Campus Programs

-Off-campus education provides opportunities for senior high school students to explore and expand their career interests, skills, and knowledge related to work and other life roles.
+Off-Campus Education provides opportunities for students to explore and expand their career interests, skills, and knowledge related to work and other life roles.
+These courses also offer an alternative way for Grade 10–12 and Adult Upgrading students to earn credits toward their high school diploma.
+Off-Campus Education programs require approval from a VVS Off-Campus Coordinator prior to enrollment.

 In this course, you will actively work on-the-job.
-You will be supervised cooperatively by your VVS off-campus coordinator and your employer’s on-site supervisor.
-Plan to earn one credit for every 25 hours of work.
+You will be supervised cooperatively by your VVS Off-Campus Coordinator and your employer’s on-site supervisor.
+Students must be employed prior to registration.

 Courses offered: Career Internship 10 (OTH1910)